Cinerama: Venues

 Although existing theatres were adapted to show Cinerama films, in 1961 and 1962 the non-profit Cooper Foundation of Lincoln, Nebraska, designed and built three near-identical circular "super-Cinerama" theaters in Denver, Colorado; St. Louis Park, Minnesota (a Minneapolis suburb); and Omaha, Nebraska.
 They were considered the finest venues in which to view Cinerama films.
 The theaters were designed by architect Richard L. Crowther of Denver, a fellow of the American Institute of Architects.

 The first such theater, the Cooper Theater, built in Denver, featured a 146-degree louvered screen (measuring 105 by 35 feet), 814 seats, courtesy lounges on the sides of the theatre for relaxation during intermission (including concessions and smoking facilities), and a ceiling which routed air and heating through small vent slots to inhibit noise from the building's ventilation equipment.
 It was demolished in 1994 to make way for a Barnes & Noble.

 The second, also called the Cooper Theater, was built in St. Louis Park at 5755 Wayzata Boulevard.
 The last film presented there was Dances with Wolves in January 1991.
-At that time the Cooper was considered the "flagship" in the Plitt theatre chain.
+At that time the Cooper was considered the flagship in the Plitt theatre chain.
 Efforts were made to preserve the theatre, but at the time it did not qualify for national or state historical landmark status (as it was not more than fifty years old) nor were there local preservation laws.
 It was torn down in 1992.
-An office complex with a TGI Friday's on the west end of the property is there today.
+An office building occupies the site today.

 The third super-Cinerama, the Indian Hills Theater, was built in Omaha, Nebraska.
 It closed on September 28, 2000 as a result of the bankruptcy of Carmike Cinemas and the final film presented was the rap music-drama Turn It Up.
 The theater was demolished on August 20, 2001.

 A fourth, the Kachina Cinerama Theater, was built in Scottsdale, Arizona by Harry L. Nace Theatres on Scottsdale Road opened on November 10, 1960.
 It seated 600 people.
 It later became a Harkins theater, then closed in 1989 to make way for the Scottsdale Galleria.
 Venues outside the United States included the Regent Plaza cinema in Melbourne, Australia, which was adapted for Cinerama in 1960 to show This Is Cinerama and Seven Wonders of the World.
 The Imperial Theatre in Montreal and the Glendale in Toronto were the Canadian homes for Cinerama.